Community Health Worker Leadership Committee

 The Community Health Worker (CHW) Leadership Committee will be an ongoing, statewide, multi-stakeholder group representative of Washington state and our diverse communities.
 Most members are Community Health Workers (CHWs) and representatives of several CHW networks across Washington state.
 The CHW Leadership Committee also includes government agencies, health care systems, nonprofits, community colleges, and statewide associations.
 It builds on the 2018-2019 CHW Task Force recommendation to develop infrastructure within the CHW workforce.

-The role of the CHW Leadership Committee is to:
+The role of the CHW Leadership Committee:

 • Develop key priorities and guidance to inform education, training, and other aspects of the CHW workforce